petethepig/petethepig.github.io/_posts/2021-05-06-why-mighty-might-work.md

 ---

-I could see a future in which Mightly becomes a client for a network of Mighty-enabled websites where instead of a HTTPS loadbalancer you put a video-streaming (Mighty?) server in front of your backend.
+I could see a future in which Mightly becomes a client for a network of Mighty-enabled websites where instead of an HTTPS loadbalancer you put a video-streaming (Mighty?) server in front of your backend.
 How's that for a *crazy* idea?